 A Nurse from the Interventional Radiology Department will call you to review this information with you.
 Please tell the nurse if you take blood thinners, are allergic to anything, or are pregnant.

-Do not eat anything for 6 hours before the port insertion.
-You may have clear liquids such as clear juices or black coffee up until 4 hours before the insertion.
+Do not eat anything for 6 hours before the procedure.
+You may have clear liquids such as clear juices or black coffee up until 4 hours before.

-You must have someone drive you home after the procedure.
-Due to sedation for the procedure, you should not drive or make important personal or business decisions until the next day.
+Due to sedation, you must have someone drive you home after the procedure.
+You should not drive or make important personal or business decisions until the next day.

 Questions will be asked about your health history.

 Getting baseline vital signs (blood pressure, pulse, etc.).

 Placement of an IV.
 This will be used for blood draws, fluids, pain medicine, or sedation as needed.